-My new book titled: “Poems about Love & Fear” is out!
-Yay!
+My new book titled: “Love, Don’t Fear” is available now.
 It is a poetry collection which… oh, hold on… It isn’t for me to tell you what it’s about.
 I’d like to let the book’s foreword, by Ayọ (Joy Ogunmakin), make this introduction.
 I could not do it better…

 Ayọ is an award-winning singer-songwriter.
 Her debut album was certified Double-Platinum, Platinum & Gold (respectively) in several European countries.
 She currently lives in New York and she’s just successfully released her fifth album self-titled “Ayọ”.

 “Music can be a weapon or medication…” she said in an interview with Essence Magazine.
 I feel the same way about poetry… Joy is a beautiful, warm-hearted, strong woman & a world-class songwriter.
 It is my great privilege to have her introduce “Poems about Love & Fear” to You.